StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ### Version 3

 A version 3 of StatisticalRethinking.jl is under development.

-This is a major change from version 2 as StatisticalRethinking.jl v3 is mcmc implementation independent and all clips are moved to Pluto notebooks.
-The Pluto notebooks are contained in Julia `project`s, e.g. [StatisticalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) or [StatisticalRethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl).
+This is a breaking change from previous versions of StatisticalRethinking.jl.
+I expect the first stage of this work to be completed by late Nov 2020.

+Given that Julia provides several very capable packages that support mcmc simulation, it only seemed appropriate to make StatisticalRethinking mcmc implementation independent.

+The availablility of DynamicHMC, the huge progress made by the Turing.jl team over the last 2 years, the introduction of Julia `projects` in addition to Julia `packages`, the novel approach to notebooks in Pluto.jl and the work by [Karajan](https://github.com/karajan9/statisticalrethinking) were a few of the ideas that triggered exploring a new setup for StatisticalRethinkingJulia.

+An early, experimental version of StructuralCausalModels.jl is also included as a dependency in the StatisticalRethinking.jl v3 package.
+In the meantime I will definitely keep my eyes on Omega.jl and CausalInference.jl.
+StructuralCausalModels does provide ways to convert DAGs to Daggity and ggm formats.

+Finally, for a good while I have been looking for a great statistics book using Julia as kind of an introductory text to StatisticalRethinking and I believe an upcoming book [Statistics with Julia](https://statisticswithjulia.org/index.html) by Yoni Nazarathy and Hayden Klok is exactly that.
+As [StatisticalRethinking](https://github.com/StatisticalRethinkingJulia) v3 is also (DrWatson & Pkg) project based and will use Pluto notebooks, I have converted the book `listings` in the first 3 chapters to Pluto Notebooks as a proof of concept in a new repository in StatisticalRethinkingJulia, i.e. [StatisticsWithJuliaPlutoNotebooks](https://github.com/StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.jl).

 Time permitting I would love to see a StatisticalRethinkingDhmc.jl, which could be a combination of Soss.jl and DynamicHMC.jl, and a StatisticalRethinkingMamba.jl!

 If interested in either of the last 2 projects, please contact me!

-Late Oct 2020 is the target date to merge StatisticalRethinking.jl v3 into the Julia package repository.
+Late Nov 2020 is the target date to merge StatisticalRethinking.jl v3 into the Julia package repository.
 Come late Oct 2020 StatisticalRethinkingStan.jl v3 should cover the same material as StatisticalRethinking.jl v2.

 I plan to maintain (but not further develop) v2 for at least 2 more years.
 To revert back to StatisticalRethinking.jl v2, do:
 ```
-] add StatisticalRethinking@2.2.6
+] add StatisticalRethinking@2.2.7
 ```

 ### Version 2.2.7 (in preparation)